 What is torque and how does it relate to swinging a bat?

 Much of the explosive energy comes from the legs and up through the hips and abs.
 This is why you’ll see so many major league baseball players with tree trunks for legs.
-That explosive energy just sits and waits to explode through the zone when a hitter starts the chain reaction.
+That explosive energy sits and waits to explode through the zone when a hitter starts the chain reaction.
 So if you are in a position right now where you know your swing speed is too low to hit home runs, the best place to start is in the gym doing legs and abdominal core exercises.
+Sorry, but bicep curls don’t produce swing speed.
 Build up the explosive energy in your legs and core and you’ll see increased swing speed and power.

 Step 3: Throw Your Hands at the Ball and Lead with the Knob of the Bat